highfidelity/hifi-docs-sphinx/docs/source/create/3d-models/pbr-materials-guide.rst

 Textures are flat images that are applied to 3D models.
 These add detail on how a 3D model's material looks.
 For example, a 3D model of a tree trunk will use a texture of bark to show what the surface looks like.

-High Fidelity supports textures in the PNG and JPEG formats.
+.. note::  For the best High Fidelity experience, we recommend using textures in the PNG, JPEG, and JPG formats.
+We also support textures in the TGA, TIF, and TIFF formats, but you may have issues when you import your models.
+We recommend :doc:`baking all 3D models <../../host/oven>` before uploading to High Fidelity.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Shading